NA-MIC/ProjectWeek/PW38_2023_GranCanaria/Projects/MONAI_IDC_PCa_detection/README.md

 <!-- Describe here HOW you would like to achieve the objectives stated above. -->

-1. Develop a Google Colab notebook that contains the following steps:
+1. Develop a Google Colab notebook that contains the following steps:\
     a.
-Install prerequisites and the MONAI bundle https://github.com/Project-MONAI/model-zoo/tree/dev/models/prostate_mri_anatomy.
+Install prerequisites and the [MONAI bundle](https://github.com/Project-MONAI/model-zoo/tree/dev/models/prostate_mri_anatomy).\
     b.
-Select applicable subset of MRI series from IDC (ProstateX and QIN-Prostate-Repeatability collections).
+Select applicable subset of MRI series from IDC (ProstateX and QIN-Prostate-Repeatability collections).\
     c.
-Convert images from DICOM to the format acceptable by the model.
+Convert images from DICOM to the format acceptable by the model.\
     d.
-Run inference.
+Run inference.\
     e.
-Visualize results.
+Visualize results.\
     f.
-Perform quantitative evaluation of the results.
+Perform quantitative evaluation of the results.\
     g.
-Convert results into DICOM representation, visualize in OHIF.
+Convert results into DICOM representation, visualize in OHIF.\
 2. Document performance of the model.
 3. Consider sharing analysis results if they are of good quality.